nilah-xiv/Raffler/README.md

 # 🎟️ Nilah's Raffle Plugin

 ## Want to use this addon?
 Fork it, build it, allow dev plugins for dalamud and point to the dll.
+This is no longer being maintained.
+Screenshot is out of date, but the addon is full featured.

 <div align="center">
 <img src="raffler.png" alt="Raffler Logo" width="512" height="512">